Have you thought about becoming a Judge/Evaluator?

 What is a Judge?

-A Judge is an individual, sixteen years of age or older, who has been trained and certified to assess competitive tests and judge at competitions.
+A Judge is an individual, sixteen years of age or older, who has been trained and certified judge at competitions.
 Judges are qualified to officiate at or below a specified level of competition in one or more of singles, pairs, dance or synchronized skating.

 What is an Evaluator?